nathansmith/javascript-quiz/ANSWERS.md

     var foo = function() {};
     ```

-    In the first case, a function named foo is being created.
-The interpreter parses function names before attempting to execute any code, so that function will be able to be called before it's declared.
+    In the first case, a function named `foo` is being created.
+The interpreter parses function names before attempting to execute any code, so that function can be able called before it's declared.
 In the second case, an *anonymous* function is being defined with an expression and is assigned to a variable.

-Variables cannot be referenced before they are declared (and that function can't be called because it has no name).
+    Variables cannot be referenced before they are declared, and that function can't be called because it has no name.
 In practice, because of variable hoisting, one should always declare a function before using it, regardless of syntax.

     ```js
     // This breaks